 Given that they teach Procreate classes, these artists are experts on Procreate and tend to use it for their professional work.
 Throughout the classes, you can see how their work comes to life, as they use a lot of their own work as examples during tutorials.

-If you sign up for a free trial of Skillshare, you can get unlimited access to all of their Procreate classes, which will give you exposure to all of the amazing professional artists that teach on the platform.
+If you sign up to Skillshare, you can get unlimited access to all of their Procreate classes with a Premium membership, which will give you exposure to all of the amazing professional artists that teach on the platform.

 This is a GREAT way to discover all of the professional possibilities that Procreate can open up for artists.
 Scan through all of the teachers and look at their websites.
 Notice all of the companies they’ve worked with, the types of services they offer, and the art they create.